 Flight times are around six and a half hours to eight hours depending which direction you’re travelling, the windspeed and whether there’s a delay (I know this from experience).
 However, a Trans Atlantic cruise will take about a week, but what a fun way to travel!

-You’ll find flights from all of Canada’s International Gateways, many of which fly non-stop to London Heathrow (Air Canada) or London Gatwick (WestJet) or with one stop.
-You can also choose to fly via Iceland (Icelandair) or Ireland (Aer Lingus) with a stopover of 1 to 7 days to explore either of these two countries first.
-Icelandair offers stopovers at no extra charge!
+You’ll find flights from all of Canada’s International Gateways (current at time of writing), many of which fly non-stop to London Heathrow (Air Canada) or London Gatwick (WestJet) or with one stop.
+You can also choose to fly via Iceland (Icelandair) or Ireland (Aer Lingus) with a stopover of one or more days to explore either of these two countries first.
+Icelandair offers 1-7 day stopovers at no extra charge!

 Generally, one checked bag is included with your Trans Atlantic flight, even with economy but watch out for changes to this rule as airlines are constantly changing their baggage allowance.
 Meals are usually served as well.
 However, if you are planning a domestic flight once in Britain, note there will usually be baggage fees for both checked and carry on luggage over a certain size and/or weight.
 So check your baggage allowances before booking.